HashashinMaster/art-gallery/README.md

 ```

 The production server will start on `http://localhost:8080`, and your Art Gallery application will be accessible through that address.

-Certainly!
-Here's the updated "Dependencies" section with different emojis for server and client dependencies:

 ## 📦 Dependencies: